mikewesthad/gulp-recipes/05-angular2-typescript/README.md

 ## Notes

 One of the challenges of setting up an Angular2 project is the upgrade to 2.00-rc1.
-This introduced breaking changes to the framework, and makes a lot of the tutorials Angular2 tutorials outdated.
+This introduced breaking changes to the framework, and makes a lot of the Angular2 tutorials outdated.
 [More Info](https://github.com/angular/angular/blob/master/CHANGELOG.md).